ManatiCR/manati-vm/README.md

  * Virtualbox
  * Vagrant (It's recommended to install directly from official page)
  * Ansible (It's recommended to install directly from official page)
+ * NFS (It's installed by default in Mac, in Linux, you should install a package named `nfs-kernel-server`)

 ## Basic Usage